Dateline: Kuala Lumpur, Malaysia

 The first component of the renunciation trend we have to understand is what it actually means to renounce citizenship.
 Put simply, renunciation is the voluntary act of giving up your citizenship.

 Citizenship comes with both rights and responsibilities.
-Most people who wish to renounce US citizenship do not agree with the “responsibilities” that were forced upon them automatically at their birth – like the requirement to hand over a larger and larger percentage of their money the more they earn.
+Most people who wish to renounce their citizenship do not agree with the “responsibilities” that were forced upon them automatically at their birth – like the requirement to hand over a larger and larger percentage of their money the more they earn.

 If they choose to renounce their citizenship to free themselves of these obligations, it follows that they also relinquish their claim to any of the rights that come with their citizenship.